It is way darker than we ever expected. It could pass as a 100% red wine. It’s almost ruby with great intensity.

 Candied cherry, rose petal, orange rind and a hint of green tea.

-The palette is hard to describe.
-Soft isn’t the word, because everything hits you (acids, tannins, flavours), but it’s delicious.
+The palette is slightly effervescent, but rich.
+Everything hits you (acids, tannins, flavours), and it’s delicious.
 Almost like a super robust rose.
-Has soft tannin, so delicious.

 First of all, when we say we made a Clarete, you may be thinking that we made an old-timey Bordeaux blend?
 Nope, that's spelt Claret.